apereo/cas/docs/cas-server-documentation/integration/Delegate-Authentication.md

 Identity providers for delegated authentication can be provided to CAS using an external REST endpoint.

-{% include casproperties.html properties="cas.authn.pac4j.rest" %}
+{% include_cached casproperties.html properties="cas.authn.pac4j.rest" %}

 This allows the CAS server to reach to a remote REST endpoint whose responsibility is to produce the following payload in the response body: